 I do a lot of communication and work coaching with single parents who are trying to navigate the waters of balancing their career and parenting.
-Many of them are seeking new jobs or opportunities and one of the questions that I often get asked is – “Will employers shy away from hiring and working with single parents – primarily because of time and scheduling issues?”
+Many of them are seeking new jobs or opportunities.
+One of the questions that I often get asked is, “Will employers shy away from hiring and working with single parents – primarily because of time and scheduling issues?”
 I always say absolutely not.
-In fact, I think many smart employers and businesses actually like and admire single parents because we are fantastic at getting things done and multi-tasking!
+In fact, I think many smart employers and businesses actually like and admire single moms and dads.
+They know we are fantastic at getting things done and multi-tasking!
 Simply put – single parents make great employees!

 Why Single Parents Make Great Hires And Dependable Employees

 Single Parents Know How To Multi-Task

 I tell people that the multitasking skills a single parent gains through their everyday juggling of work and home life can hugely benefit employers.
 The very nature of single parenting makes us creative problem solvers who can meet deadlines and deal with many issues at one time.
 We know how to function under stress and we know how to complete tasks on our own.
 We are leaders, by example and be necessity, and we often need to think outside the box to solve problems and find solutions.
 All of these skills are a big asset to almost any company.

 We Are Up For Challenges